 Travelling by bus from Reading – X39/X40 Bus Timetable

 The Braziers Park stop is not listed on timetables.
 It’s between Woodcote and Wallingford and is known as ‘Braziers Park Turn’ by the bus drivers, so ask for this stop.
 If you’re coming for the first time, consider asking them to stop there when you get on the bus, as the stop can be tricky to spot.

-From Reading railway station, walk a few minutes or so to bus stop SB on Station Road.
+From Reading railway station, walk 2 minutes to bus stop SB on Station Road.
 The X39 takes approximately 25 minutes.
 The X40 turns off for a loop of Woodcote before rejoining the X39 route, so takes 5-10 minutes longer.